gustojs/nuxt-feathers-vuex/README.md

 }
 ```

 Notice the `onInitAuth` action.
 It's called by Feathers-Vuex's `initAuth` and automatically logs us in (if possible) on website's start.
-Feel free to remove its code if you don't need it though - it will still work under the hood.
+Feel free to remove its code if you don't plan to customize it though.

+Remember that if you don't use `generate` but still want to customize the plugin, you can't pass it in the store's `plugins` array - you can only do that through `service/name.js` file where `name` is equal `authModule` option value (`auth` by default).

-## Middleware
+## Default Middleware

-The available middleware is very basic.
+The available middleware you can `generate` is very basic.
 If the route is public and user logged in, it will pass us through.
 Otherwise, we'll move to route specified by `redirect` option.

 ```js
 export default function ({ store, redirect, route }) {